-You are probably not gaining much weight at this point, yet you’re feeling bigger than ever.
-All the items on your ‘to do’ list are probably checked off.
+You're probably not gaining much weight at this point, yet you’re feeling bigger than ever.
+All the items on your to-do list are probably checked off.

 Take every moment you can to relax and enjoy your last days of pregnancy.
 You may be limited by what you can do comfortably, but you can certainly see a movie or visit with friends.
-Swimming in a warm pool can help take some of the stress off your body and ease your aches and pains.
+Swimming in a warm pool can help take some of the stress off your body and ease aches and pains.
 Floating in a sensory deprivation tank (which has around 500kgs of epsom salts) might be just what you need to relax and soothe your tired body.

-By now, your care provider may have ordered a biophysical profile and non-stress test to assess how well your baby is doing in there.
-These tests are often suggested for women whose due dates have passed.
+By now, your care provider may have ordered a biophysical profile and non-stress test to assess how well your baby is doing in the womb.
+These tests are often suggested for women whose estimated due dates have passed.